Upgrade with Helm

 Follow this guide to upgrade and configure an Istio mesh using Helm.
 This guide assumes you have already performed an installation with Helm for a previous minor or patch version of Istio.

-The Helm charts for base and istiod used in this guide are the same as those used when installing Istio via Istioctl or the Operator.
-However installations via Istioctl and the Operator use a different gateway chart to the chart described in this guide
+The Helm charts for base and istiod used in this guide are the same as those used when installing Istio via Istioctl.
+However installations via Istioctl use a different gateway chart to the chart described in this guide

 Prerequisites